 - Prior history of addiction or mental illness

 - Injuries, if any, defendant inflicted on his or her victim or victims

 It is important for the potential defendant to understand that should a judge dismiss a strike for sentencing purposes, the conviction for which the strike was received is not expunged.
 The strike felony is merely not considered for purposes of sentencing in the current case at issue.

 Contact an Experienced Criminal Defense Attorney

-At the Law Offices of Sean F. Leslie, we understand the stress involved when facing criminal charges, and we can help you understand whether a Romero motion is right for your case.
+At the Leslie Legal Group, we understand the stress involved when facing criminal charges, and we can help you understand whether a Romero motion is right for your case.
 Our skilled attorneys can help you remove a strike allegation in order to receive a reduced sentence.
 Let us put our criminal defense experience to work for you.
 Contact us today for a consultation.